bjoerne2/social-sharing-toolkit/readme.txt

 1. Plugin configuration: General settings
 2. Plugin configuration: Content, Shortcode and Share Widget have the same options
-3. Advanced settings with bitly and Open Graph
+3. Advanced settings with bitly, Pinterest and Open Graph options

 == Upgrade Notice ==

+= 2.0.7 =

+Please update to version 2.0.7 for several critical fixes and enhancements to the Pinterest buttons.

 = 2.0.6 =